almroot/wordfreq/README.md

       --pre-exclude-regex=  Regex pattern of included matches

 Processing:
-      --order=              The order in which directives are carried out (default: EDSfaE) -e                        Trims whitespaces before and after the string -a=                       Characters to remove from the prefix -f=                       Characters to remove from the suffix -d=                       Cuts the string based on the delimiter(s) and keep the prefix -s=                       Cuts the string based on the delimiter(s) and keep the suffix -l=                       Normalizes the string to lowercase -u=                       Normalizes the string to uppercase
+      --order=              The order in which directives are carried out, see supported opcodes below (default: EfaDSfaE) -e                        Trims whitespaces before and after the string -a=                       Characters to remove from the prefix -f=                       Characters to remove from the suffix -d=                       Cuts the string based on the delimiter(s) and keep the prefix -s=                       Cuts the string based on the delimiter(s) and keep the suffix -l                        Normalizes the string to lowercase -u                        Normalizes the string to uppercase

 Post-Processing:
       --post-include-glob=  Glob pattern of included matches